Recession concerns are on the rise thanks to this unwelcome combination:

 Inverted Yield Curves + No Deal with China + ISM Manufacturing shows contraction = stocks fall again on Tuesday

 The lynch pin for all of this is what happens with the US-China trade deal.
 The theory being that once this dark cloud is lifted from the investment outlook, then a lot of pent up demand gets released thus improving economic growth with stocks on the rise.
 Rates will probably rise as well putting the inverted yield curve conversation on ice til some future date.

 The key to stock ownership at this time is about lowering risk.
-And that is exactly what this large cap growth & income stock list featuring Sanofi (SNY), Orange (ORAN) and Novartis (NVS) is meant to accomplish.
+And that is exactly what this large cap growth & income stock list featuring Sanofi (SNY - Get Rating), Orange (ORAN) and Novartis (NVS) is meant to accomplish.

 Let’s talk about how this Top 10 list was put together because each criteria below is a welcome relief to investors.
 Putting all the pieces together should greatly increases the odds of outperformance.